-In terms of personal factors, younger age, gender (women), racial/ethnic majority, good health, and fewer number of household members are considered promoters of distance education participation (Boeren et al., 2010; Desjardins, 2011; Hansen et al., 2020; Kara et al., 2019).
-These sets of measures represent individual capacity (age, health), social position (gender, race/ethnicity), and social responsibilities (household members).
-Educational attainment, parent's/guardian's educational attainment, as well as employment status were considered as the positional factors that represent socioeconomic status and social position.
-The personal factors and positional factors may be indications of underlying resource availability (e.g., time, money), mobility (e.g., disability), social responsibility (e.g., caregiving), as well as psychological (e.g., interest, motivation) and behavioral characteristics (Boeren, 2017).
-Finally, basic literacy skills and digital skills were considered as digital knowledge and skills, which are linked to non-formal distance learning participation (Desjardins, 2011; van Dijk, 2013).
+2020; Kara et al., 2019).
+These sets of measures represent individual capacity (age and health), social position (gender and race/ethnicity), and social responsibilities (household members).
+Educational attainment, parent's/guardian's educational attainment, and employment status were considered as the positional factors that represent the socioeconomic status and social position.
+The personal factors and positional factors may be indications of underlying resource availability (e.g., time and money), mobility (e.g., disability), social responsibility (e.g., caregiving), as well as psychological (e.g., interest and motivation) and behavioral characteristics (Boeren, 2017).
+Finally, basic literacy skills and digital skills were considered as digital knowledge and skills, which are linked to nonformal distance learning participation (Desjardins, 2011; van Dijk, 2013).
 Basic literacy skills and digital skills can be considered not only approximations of one's readiness to learn but also potential barriers (e.g., lack of information about educational opportunities) to distance education participation (Grotlüschen et al., 2016; Kara et al., 2019).
-It should be noted that literacy skills, which indicates general information processing ability, are critical to acquiring more specific skillsets --- digital skills --- to the information and technology domains (Xiao et al., 2019).
+It should be noted that literacy skills, which indicate general information processing ability, are critical to acquiring more specific skillsets-digital skills-to the information and technology domains (Xiao et al., 2019).
 On a related note, considering the relatively understudied distance education as the main focus, relevancy at the crossover of two theoretical models, the analytic principle of parsimony, and data availability, we focused on the smaller set of selected factors to develop an operationalized conceptual model (Figure 1) in this study.

-1.4.
-Gaps in the literature
+Gaps in the Literature

-There are several gaps in the literature on non-formal distance education participation among adults.
-First, the literature that is specifically about non-formal distance education participation in general adult populations is scant (Gorard et al., 2003).
+There are several gaps in the literature on nonformal distance education participation among adults.
+First, the literature that is specifically about nonformal distance education participation in general adult populations is scant (Gorard et al., 2003).
 Compared to the volume of research on general AET participation (AUTHOR 2, 2019; Boeren, 2017; Desjardins, 2011, 2015; Hansen et al., 2020), little is known about the characteristics of adult distance education participants at the national level.
 Recent data show the rapid growth of distance education in the formal educational institutions (National Center for Education Statistics, 2020b).
-Yet, data on any adult distance education participation in communities are limited (Pew Research Center,
+Yet, data on any adult distance education participation in communities are limited (Pew Research Center, 2016).

-2016).
 As such, distance education has been understudied outside of formal education settings (see Desjardins, 2015; Neroni et al., 2018).
-Also, to date, relevant empirical studies mainly addressed learning outcomes and satisfaction of students in formal educational institutions in the context of distance education (Baber, 2020; Kauffman, 2015), and as such, distance education participation is clearly understudied in the recent years.
+Also, to date, relevant empirical studies mainly addressed learning outcomes and satisfaction of students in formal educational institutions in the context of distance education (Baber, 2020; Kauffman, 2015), and as such, distance education participation is clearly understudied in recent years.

 In addition to the AET participation determinants, distance education in general and online courses, in particular, may require basic digital skills.
-However, little research has specifically examined associations between basic skills, including both literacy and digital problem-solving skills, and non-formal distance education participation.
-These gaps in the literature pose a potential issue with designing functional education and policy intervention to promote distance learning as well as address the unequal access to distance learning access among demographically and socioeconomically diverse adult populations with different basic skill levels.
+However, little research has specifically examined associations between basic skills, including both literacy and digital problem-solving skills, and nonformal distance education participation.
+These gaps in the literature pose a potential issue with designing functional education and policy intervention to promote distance learning and address the unequal access to distance learning access among demographically and socioeconomically diverse adult populations with different basic skill levels.

-Given the critical needs for distance education in the knowledge societies today, and gaps in the relevant literature, as well as different characteristics of adult learners from conventional school-age learners (e.g., preferring to face-to-face courses; see Grotlüschen et al., 2016; Hansen et al., 2020; Kara et al., 2019; Simonson et al., 2011), a baseline analysis of national data on adult non-formal distance education participants is warranted to set a foundation for future research and practice.
+Given the critical needs for distance education in the knowledge societies today, and gaps in the relevant literature, as well as different characteristics of adult learners from conventional school-age learners (e.g., preferring to face-to-face courses; see Grotlüschen et al., 2016; Hansen et al., 2020; Kara et al., 2019; Simonson et al., 2011), a baseline analysis of national data on adult nonformal distance education participants is warranted to set a foundation for future research and practice.